viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 ## Transformation

-Now is the time to give the Omnibot new life as MAIV (Modernized with AI and Viam).
+Now is the time to start transforming Omnibot into MAIV (Modernized with AI and Viam).
 This will take some surgery - but fortunately its all low-risk.
 Just remember to set aside any screws you remove in a place where they remain organized and will not get lost.